THE DREAMER PROJECT

 First Dream Programs

-Eyes-open drills that drop heat, steady choices, and repair fast—the anti-sleepwalking practice.
+Try the First Dream experiment.
+Eyes-open drills that drop heat, steady choices, and repair fast—an antidote to autopilot.

-Videos · Walkshops · Studio Sessions · Salon
+Practice Library · Videos · Walkshops · Studio Sessions · Salon · Art & Design

 In a world wired for outrage,